hoffmangroup/segtools/doc/segtools.rst

 of a BED file or fields ``1,3-5``  of a GFF file.

-If you want to change the order in which labels appear or the text displayed in plots, a `mnemonic file`_ can be created.
+If you want to change the order in which labels appear or the text displayed in plots, a :ref:`mnemonic file` can be created.
 Segtools commands can the be re-run with the ``--replot`` flag and the ``--mnemonic-file=<FILE>`` option to regenerate the plots without redoing the computation.
 Similarly, mnemonic files can be swapped or